ChannMyaeAung/MyLearningNotes/AWS/aws-rds.md

 * **Don't mistake tool bugs for network bugs:** If `nc` or `telnet` hits a port instantly, your cloud network topology (VPC, Subnets, Security Groups) is healthy.
 The blockade is application-layer or tool-specific.
 * **Decouple when tools are too rigid:** When a framework's native CLI binary gets in the way of environment-specific handshakes, writing a custom runner script that hooks directly into your verified application driver saves hours of environment headaches.
 * **Baseline early:** Always write database migration steps defensively so they can run idempotently without choking on existing data structures or types.

+> **Note:** Database baselining (`BASELINE_EXISTING_DB=true`) is a one-time operation during the initial deployment to an existing database.
+Once the first migration is marked as applied, you should remove the flag and let subsequent migrations run normally.